FEPanalysis/edimburgo/README.md

 (If you do not have python installed) Install one of its scientific distributions, like Enthought Canopy or Anaconda, and you will get it with a bunch of libraries (among which are numpy and matplotlib) rather than a stand-alone python.

-Below is a list of command the output files were obtained with.
+Below is a list of the command the output files were obtained with.

 output_1.txt:
 python alchemical_analysis.py